zoogeny/zoogeny/books/story-self/11-Chapter-5-Value-Of-Prayer-draft.md

 In other cases where my intention is already done I will consider looking at my future schedule.
 I see if I can bring intentions from the future into the present.

 I can be guilty of waiting when I have the opportunity to do something now.
-I try to remember that I don't have to wait until the scheduled time of a task to do it.
+I try to remember that I do not have to wait until the scheduled time of a task to do it.
 Instead of waiting for the future to come to me, I can actively go out to meet the future.

 When I am still stuck for what to work on next then it may be best to start a new ritual.
 I will eat a small snack, do a bit of cleaning, say a new prayer to set a new intention, and then get to work on the new intention.
 Prayer is a part of a reset in times of doubt.